fcfim/fcfim/README.md

 Civil Engineer and Software Developer

-I work at the intersection of civil engineering and software development, building reliable digital tools for technical calculations, regulatory compliance, real estate valuation, and professional productivity.
+I build practical software for structural calculations, standards compliance, real estate valuation, and engineering workflows.

-Based in Brazil, I bring more than ten years of experience in construction and infrastructure to the design of practical software systems.
+Based in Brazil, I bring more than ten years of experience in construction and infrastructure to software development.
+My work is shaped by real engineering problems, technical standards, documentation, and the decisions engineers deal with in practice.

 [LinkedIn](https://linkedin.com/in/filipefim) · [Versor Engenharia](https://versorengenharia.com.br)